 The State of New Jersey will perform pre- and post-payment monitoring to ensure that incentive payments are paid in accordance with all Federal and State regulations and policies.
-Providers should keep all documentation supporting attestation for 6 years in case of audit.
+Providers should keep all documentation supporting attestation for 6 years in the event of an audit.

-Prior to issuing payment, all attestations will be reviewed based on information provided through the EHR Incentive Program Attestation Application.
-These reviews will include electronic inquiries and manual reviews using available data sources such as the provider, claims and encounter data stored in the New Jersey Medicaid Management Information System (MMIS) as well as State databases and registries.
+Prior to issuing payment, all attestations will be reviewed based on information provided through the New Jersey Medicaid EHR Incentive Program Attestation Application.
+These reviews will include electronic inquiries and manual reviews using available data sources such as the provider’s claims and encounter data stored in the New Jersey Medicaid Management Information System (MMIS) as well as other State databases and registries.

-- No previous year payment was made, for providers claiming incentives based on adoption, implementation, or upgrading of EHR technology.
+· No previous year payment was made, for providers claiming incentives based on adoption, implementation, or upgrading (AIU) or meaningful use of EHR technology.

 After the payment is issued, recipients will be selected for onsite inspection of the documentation supporting their original attestations and other eligibility criteria.
-Original documentation to be tested will include, but not be limited to, the documents that support the patient and claims volumes, and invoices or contracts that support the adoption, implementation or upgrading of certified EHR technology.
-Representatives of Mercadien, P.C. will perform these onsite inspections and report any findings to the New Jersey Division of Medical Assistance and Health Services.
+Original documentation to be tested will include, but not be limited to, the documents that support the patient encounter data and attestation data that support the adoption, implementation or upgrading to a and meaningful use of certified EHR technology.
+Representatives from the State contracted auditors, Mercadien P.C.
+Certified Public Accountants, will perform these onsite inspections and report any findings to the New Jersey Division of Medical Assistance and Health Services.

 If an audit determines that an error in payment has been made, a written notification will be created and sent, informing the provider of the intent to recover funds.
 The recovery process will follow current New Jersey Division of Medical Assistance and Health Services recovery practices and guidelines.